 Bidens connata Muhl. ex Willd. is the accepted scientific name for the Purple-Stemmed Beggarticks.
 It was described as such by Carl Ludwig Willdenow in the fourth edition of Species Plantarum in 1803.
 Mr. Willdenow gave credit to Gotthilf Henry Ernest Muhlenberg for first naming and describing the species.

 The genus, Bidens L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-The above distribution map of Bidens connata is from Plants of the World Online by.
-Ares in green are where the species is native and purple where it has been introduced.
+The above distribution map of Bidens connata is from Plants of the World Online.
+Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America is about the same.
 The species may have a greater range than the maps show.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.